karollynecosta/aws_solutions_architect-associate/README.md

 						  Provide SSL options with trust certificate when cnnecting with databse To enforce SSL: PostgreSQL: rds.force_ssl=1 in the Parameter Groups;
 						  				  MySQL: Within theDB: GRANT USAGE ON *.*TO 'mysqluser'@'%' REQUIRE SSL;
+												Download the Amazon RDS Root CA certificate.
+Import the certificate to your servers and configure your application to use SSL to encrypt the connection to RDS.

 	Encryption Operations:
 		Encrypting RDS backups: Un-encrypted create a snapshots un-encrypted